-The ADR Directive (2013/11/EU) on consumer disputes came into force on 21st of May 2013.
-Member States had to implement this directive into national law by 9th July 2015.
-The Directive provides alternative ways of resolving unitary contractual disputes between consumers and businesses across the EU.
-The directive also aims to simplify and standardise the current process of dispute resolution for consumers.
+The ADR Directive (2013/11/EU) on consumer disputes came into force in May 2013 and provides alternative ways of resolving unitary contractual disputes between consumers and businesses across the EU.
+The directive also aims to simplify and standardize the current process of dispute resolution for consumers.

-The Directive increases the quality and professionalism of ADR entities by requiring them to maintain up-to-date websites, which provide consumers with easy access to information on their procedures and enable them to submit complaints online.
+It increases the quality and professionalism of ADR entities by requiring them to maintain up-to-date websites, providing consumers with easy access to information on their procedures and enable them to submit complaints online.

 The ODR platform is easy to use and takes users through the dispute resolution process in a step-by-step fashion.
 It provides translations in all EU languages and has inbuilt time limits for resolving complaints.

-In terms of the use of public bodies, it is relevant to mention the consumer protection cooperation Regulation (EC No 2006/2004 or CPC regulation) which lays down a cooperation framework to allow national authorities from all countries in the European Economic Area to jointly address breaches of consumer rules when the trader and the consumer are established in different countries.
+In the context of ADR via Regulatory Redress, the Consumer Protection Cooperation Regulation (EC No 2006/2004 or CPC Regulation) is highly relevant.
+This regulation establishes a cooperation framework allowing national authorities in the European Economic Area to jointly address breaches of consumer rules in case trader and the consumer are established in different countries.

-Collectively, the national authorities form a European enforcement network, the "CPC Network".
-The European Commission coordinates the cooperation between these authorities to ensure that consumer rights legislation is applied and enforced in a consistent manner across the Single Market.
+This collective enforcement network is referred to as the "CPC Network".
+The European Commission supervises the cooperation between these authorities to ensure that consumer rights legislation is applied and enforced in a consistent manner across the Single Market.